Argozilla/Pasta/SECURITY.md

 ## Supported Versions

-This is the Security Policy for FrickFad, here you will find what you need to know.
+This is the Security Policy for PASTA, here you will find what you need to know.

 | Version | Supported          |
 | ------- | ------------------ |